-Maybe you already have other great ideas of adding emotions to your financial product?
+Maybe you already have great ideas of designing customer experience and adding emotions to your financial product?
 Write them down!

 Another misconception of using UX is to generate killer features that will help to sell a product.
 For some companies, featuring is an obsession.
 The company believes that customers measure the value of the product by how many features it has.

 A common way of thinking is to assume that the more features we deliver, the more likely customers will buy our product.
 This worked perfectly during the Marketing Age.
 If you come to a shop and compare two similar gadgets, and one has twice as many functions at the same price, then the choice is obvious.
 And it's not so important that only 20% of functions are ever used.

 At some banks, if you want to do an online payment, you have to click on 'Payments, cards, accounts,' and it opens a huge list of 23 payment options.
 Then, after opening domestic payments, you’re offered a huge list of inputs to fill.

 In the Experience Age, it works differently.
 Users are not interested in buying the functions of your drill.
 They simply need to hang a picture on the wall.

 Businesses can provide this in many ways, especially in banking.
 To make a payment in e-wallet, you only need choose your friend from a contact list and enter the amount.
 That’s it.